stephband/literal/README.md

 # Literal

-Literal templates stick some JS in your HTML.
+Literal sticks some JS in your HTML.
+Literal uses the native capabilities of JS to render fast and powerful template literals as either DOM fragments or HTML strings.

 ## Using Literal templates in HTML